ucbds-infra/otter-grader/docs/otter_generate.md

 If `--show-results` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
 The [next section](#gradescope-results) details more about what is included in the stdout.

+#### Generating with Otter Assign

+Otter Assign also comes with an option to generate this zipfile automatically when the distribution notebooks are created via the `--generate` flag.
+See [Distributing Assignments](otter_assign.md) for more details.

 ## Gradescope Results

 This section details how results are displayed to students and instructors on Gradescope.